mzeilfelder/hc1/README.md

 ### How to set it up? ###

-Follow the instructions of doc/build.txt
+Follow the instructions in doc/build.txt